Talha-Ahmed-1/Memory-Efficient-Doubly-Linked-List-Python-Implementation/README.md

 * Length()
 * PrintByIndex(index)
 * isEmpty()
-Private Comment which is only used for type cast pointer to XOR it.
+--Private Comment which is only used for type cast pointer to XOR it.
 * __type_cast(id)